 Wrapping it up

 There you have it, our quick guide to help achieve new looks, styles, and types of boudoir-styled photos.
-All you need to capture attention-grabbing boudoir shoots is proper lighting, a little planning, imagination, and creativity.
+All you need to capture attention-grabbing boudoir shoots is great lighting, a little planning, imagination, and creativity.
 Don't forget to clean up your shots with photo editing software once you're finished up on set.

 Remember that not every client will be comfortable with each of the ideas discussed above, so feel free to try different ideas as per the client's needs.